L1TnzO/TOP-RockPaperScissors/README.md

 # TOP-RockPaperScissors
-The odin project DOM exercise
+Problem Solving Project for The Odin Project